ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ```
 {: screen}

 4. Verify that the AIX initab file does not contain entries with dependencies on unique aspects of the source environment that would not be present in {{site.data.keyword.powerSys_notm}}.
-Otherwise the converted {{site.data.keyword.powerSys_notm}} AIX instance may not boot.
-Similarly, if other boot time actions exist such as NFS filesystem mounts, those may need to be disabled.
+Otherwise, the converted {{site.data.keyword.powerSys_notm}} AIX instance might not boot.
+Similarly, if other boot time actions exist such as NFS file system mounts, those might need to be disabled.

-5. {{site.data.keyword.powerSys_notm}} uses IBM Storage with the built in AIX MPIO driver.
-Ensure that I/O configuration of the source LPAR does not conflict with the use of AIX MPIO.
+5. {{site.data.keyword.powerSys_notm}} uses IBM Storage with the built-in AIX MPIO driver.
+Make sure that the I/O configuration of the source LPAR does not conflict with the use of AIX MPIO.

-6. Delete any temporary files or files, especially large files, that are not needed on the target {{site.data.keyword.powerSys_notm}} AIX instance.
-The `-e` and `-x` mksysb options can also be used to exclude unneeded directories and filesystems in rootvg.
-This will reduce the size of the mksysb image for transfer to {{site.data.keyword.powerSys_notm}}.
+6. Delete any temporary files or files, especially large files that are not needed on the target {{site.data.keyword.powerSys_notm}} AIX instance.
+The `-e` and `-x` mksysb options can also be used to exclude unneeded directories and file systems in rootvg.
+This reduces the size of the mksysb image for transfer to {{site.data.keyword.powerSys_notm}}.

 ## Creating the mksysb image on the source AIX instance

 Refer to the [mksysb](https://www.ibm.com/docs/en/aix/7.3?topic=m-mksysb-command) documentation for full details.
-Ensure that there is sufficient filesystem space to hold the produced mksysb image.
-Generally, 10 to 15 GB is sufficient depending on additional non AIX data added to rootvg.
+Ensure that there is sufficient file system space to hold the produced mksysb image.
+Generally, 10 to 15 GB is sufficient depending on additional non-AIX data added to the rootvg.
 The following example mksysb creates the image in /tmp.
 The `-i` builds the image from the latest rootvg details and the `-b` option can potentially improve the performance when creating the mksysb image.
-The `-X` mksysb option will expand `/tmp` if needed for the boot image.
+The `-X` mksysb option expands `/tmp` if needed for the boot image.
 This can be omitted if the available space is known to be sufficient.

 ```
 # create the mksysb image
 mksysb -i -X -C -b 512 /tmp/my-mksysb
 ```

-Once the mksysb image is created, the storage volume size needed for the restore of the image can be extracted as follows.
+Once the mksysb image is created, the storage volume size that is needed for the restore of the image can be extracted as follows.
 In this example, a 25 GB volume would be needed.

 <!-- ![disksize](target-disk.png) -->
 ```